flemx/Automotive-acceleration-kit/README.md

-In case you run into an error, you can delete all data that has been accidentally created by calling
+In case you run into an error, you can delete all data that has been accidentally created by calling WARNING, this will delete most data in the ORG
 ```
 sfdx force:apex:execute -f  data/scripts/deleteAllDataCall.txt -u <targetOrg>
 ```